-- Toast with Peanut Butter: Use whole-grain toast to boost fiber and use peanut butter for a morning protein boost instead of butter or jam.
-Add a glass of low-fat milk or orange juice.
+- Toast with Peanut Butter: Use whole-grain toast to boost fiber and use peanut butter for a morning protein boost.
+Add a glass of low-fat milk or 100% orange juice.

 - Not So Sugary Cereals: Substitute low-sugar, whole-grain cereals and pair with fresh or frozen berries.

 - Fresh Fruit: bananas, kiwi, pears, apples, mangoes, melon, grapefruit or whatever is in season.

 - Dinner for Breakfast Foods: The best breakfast for kids is the breakfast they'll eat, and they certainly don’t need to be traditional breakfasts foods.
 Offer leftovers, a quesadilla or cheese and crackers.

 If Your Little One Doesn't Eat Much In The Morning: